sveetch/py-website-capture/README.rst

 One to cover core interface which can be runned once project is installed and one another dedicated to cover webdriver interfaces.

-The last one will require you installed every implemented drivers (and their related browser) and running the demo server which you can find in ``page_tests`` directory, it have its own Makefile to install its requirements.
+The last one will require you have installed every implemented drivers (and their related browser) and running the demo server which you can find in ``page_tests`` directory, it have its own Makefile to install its requirements.